vscalcione/springboot-restapi-postgresql-espensetracker/README.md

 }
 ```

-For verify the executed query, type this command on the bash like in picture:
+For verify the executed query, type this command on the bash:
 ```bash
 $ docker container exec -it postgresdb psql -U postgres
 $ \connect expensetrackerdb;